b3hr4d/eth_payment_tutorial/README.md

 This comprehensive tutorial guides you through the process of building a decentralized e-commerce platform on the Internet Computer that can accept Ethereum (ETH) payments, handle withdrawals, and manage a digital storefront.
 Starting from a basic template, we'll incrementally add features to create a robust, cross-chain solution.

+## Why I Made This Tutorial?

+This tutorial is a hands-on guide designed for developers new to the Internet Computer blockchain.
+I've created a set of libraries to make development easier and more enjoyable, and this tutorial walks you through the process of building a decentralized ETH payment system using these libraries.

+We'll explore key features like HTTP outcalls and stable memory, providing a solid foundation for anyone looking to bring their dream project to life on the Internet Computer.
+Although this tutorial uses my specific set of methods and libraries, there are many other tools and techniques you could use.

+For example, you could integrate the [`ic-eth-rpc`](https://github.com/internet-computer-protocol/ic-eth-rpc) package for Ethereum RPC calls or accept ckETH as a payment method.
+The main goal here is to demonstrate the Internet Computer's flexibility and ease of use, especially when it comes to confirming transactions on-chain.

 ## Objective

 The goal of this tutorial is to create a fully functional decentralized e-commerce platform that: